streamlit/docs/content/kb/deployments/share-apps-with-viewers-outside-organization.md

 1. **Open settings for your app**

-   Navigate to the app you want to add viewer to and click the hamburger icon to select "Settings."
+   Navigate to the app you want to add viewer to and click the overflow menu icon (⋮) to select "Settings."

    <div style={{ maxWidth: '75%', marginBottom: '-3em', marginLeft: '5em' }}>
        <Image src="/images/streamlit-community-cloud/edit-secrets.png" />